2072/LibNameplateRegistry-1.0/README.md

 Features:
 ---------
-- Links GUID to nameplates (100% accurately since WoW 7)
+- Links GUID to nameplates (now reliably since WoW 7)
 - Provides [callbacks][callbacks] to track nameplate appearance and disappearance
 - Caches and maintain nameplates' related data
-- Provides a simple [API][api] to extract information from nameplate
+- Provides a simple [API][api] to get information about nameplate frames
-- Provides auto-diagnostic features to detect incompatibilities

 Do not hesitate to [request features via WoWAce's ticket system][tickets] or using [GitHub's issue tracker][issues].